Friday, 6 June 2025

 The Carrie M McLain Memorial Museum

 We visited Nome’s Carrie M McLain Memorial Museum which has a wonderful and thought-provoking collection dedicated to preserving the cultures and history of Nome and the Bering Strait people.
-The King Islanders (remember those derelict structures on the island?) who now mostly live in Nome had created a beautiful installation nestled against a umiaq (skin boat).
+The King Islanders (remember those derelict structures on the island?) who now mostly live in Nome had created a beautiful installation nestled against an umiaq (skin boat).
 Come summer and open waters, they, and others from surrounding Bering Strait communities, would sail to the beaches of Nome to camp - up until the 1960s.
 While summering at Nome, families took on summer jobs, traded, gathered berries, and hunted for birds and fish.
 Back when King Island was inhabited, the Islanders would leave for Nome around June or July and head back in October.
 Each trip took around 14 hours nonstop in a skin boat.
 It is an excellent museum but we/I didn't have enough time to explore - they had to tip a few of us out.

 A necklace of crab jawbone